“Astiankuivauskaappi” is the Finnish Kitchen Staple You’ll Wish You Had at Home

 IKEA UTRUSTA Dish Drainer, £30 ($40)

-Not available stateside, but a great find if you snag one.
+This proper dish-drying cabinet fixture is not currently available stateside, but a great find if you can snag one.

 The Drip Dry Dish Rack, $149